EXPLORE THIS STORY

 Delicate geopolitical position between American and Iranian influences requiring a balanced approach

-Preference for regional stability and distrust of imposed regime changes
+Preference for regional stability and wariness of externally imposed regime change

 Discover how another country covers this same story.